mui/mui-x/docs/data/date-pickers/custom-field/custom-field.md

 {{"demo": "JoyV6MultiInputRangeField.js", "defaultCodeOpen": false}}

 :::warning
-All the Joy UI examples use the legacy DOM structure.
+All the Joy UI examples use the non-accessible DOM structure.
-The new DOM structure will become compatible with Joy UI in the future.
+The new accessible DOM structure will become compatible with Joy UI in the future.
 :::

 ## With a custom editing experience